 As a car owner, you’ve probably had a lot of technical terms thrown at you when getting your car serviced or maintained.
 There are a few things we’re instructed to do as car owners that are considered ‘musts,’ such as checking your wheel balancing and alignment, changing your oil and rotating your tires.
 While we’re told to do these things, we’re rarely told why we need to be doing them.
-This blog will explore the importance of tire rotation and how you can do it so that you can preserve and extend the lifespan of your used tires as an Auckland driver.
+This blog will explore the importance of tire rotation and how you can do it so that you can preserve and extend the lifespan of your used tyres as an Auckland driver.

 Judging by appearance, your front and back wheels have the same colour and shape, and they all rotate pretty evenly.
 However, your front tires tend to wear out faster than your rear wheels because the front and back axle of your car perform different functions.
 Rotating your tires back to front, and even side to side prolongs the use that you get out of your tires and extends their lifespan, preventing the thread from wearing unevenly and your tires losing their grip and becoming smooth.